-Some are running because they’ve been personally impacted by an issue.
+Some are running because they’ve been personally impacted by cancer.
 Others, because they’ve lost a loved one, or very nearly lost a loved one.
 Then you have those people who have no personal experience of something, and are just running to help out – that’s pretty amazing too.

 For me, it’s personal.

 Mum lost her battle with breast cancer in 2010.
 The Mother’s Day Classic – which raises essential funds for the National Breast Cancer Foundation – took on a special meaning for me after that.
 I’d run it with my dad, and it gave us something to do together; something positive for us to channel that energy into.

 I learned so much from mum, like any kid would.
 And her passing taught me lessons too: how quickly life can be taken from us, and how quickly our loved ones can leave us.
 That period of grief, for me, was also a period of huge self-exploration.
 About reflecting on what I had achieved in sport and life, and where I might go from here, after this enormous loss.

 Mum’s background was in equestrian, so that’s really where that passion started when it came to my equestrian career.
 We celebrated all the highs and lows together, and we were a real team in it all.
 After she died, I just started to lose that passion at the elite level, and I began to wonder what would be next for me.

 In her own way, mum helped me figure that out, too.

 When mum’s breast cancer returned in 2010, five years after a lump was removed in her breast, she refused any Western medicine.
 She wanted to do everything the natural way.

 You can imagine how hard that was – to watch your own mother’s health get gradually worse while she refuses any of the treatments that might help extend her life, or make it more comfortable.
 It caused us all a lot of frustration initially, and a lot of heartache.